miralem/lost-aircraft-finder/README.md

 # Lost Aircraft Finder
 <img src="https://raw.githubusercontent.com/miralem/lost-aircraft-finder/master/img/pcb.png">

 This is an open source project and it will stay free for ever.
 It is simple and very easy to DIY.
-You need some basic soldering skills and know-how to upload a Arduino Scatch to an ATTingy85 microcontroller.
+You need some basic soldering skills and know-how to upload a Arduino Sketch to an ATTingy85 microcontroller.

 <img src="https://raw.githubusercontent.com/miralem/lost-aircraft-finder/master/img/soldered_pcb.jpeg">